cliosight/cliosight_templates/json_examples/project_issue_tracker/README.md

 ### Assumptions of the design

 1. A Project can have multiple project requirements and associated projects.
 A Project Requirement similarly can have multiple projects and related requirements to indicate dependencies.
-2. A project team can be composed of employees, interns, clients, contract workers and other stakeholders who might assume managerial roles within the team.
+2. A project team can be composed of employees, clients, contract workers, business partners and other stakeholders who might assume managerial roles within the team.
 3. A Team Member Contact is a record maintained by the project manager for co-ordinating with team members while assigning tasks.
-4. A team member can have multiple Groups and managers.
+4. A team member can belong to multiple Groups and report to more than one manager.
 5. A supervisor or a manager has to approve the leaves filed by team members.
 Approvers will get notified through email.
-Similarly, on approval or rejection, the team member will receive an email.
+Similarly, on approval or rejection the team member will receive an update through email.
-6. Monthly salaries (or payouts) can also be calculated for Employees, Freelancers or Contract workers, based on the project manager's decision to make deductions if necessary against a leave.
+6. Monthly salaries (or payouts) can also be calculated for Employees, Freelancers or Contract workers based on the project manager's decision to make deduction against a leave.
 7. Files uploaded through any of the forms can only be plain text files, PDFs, images or videos of certain minimum/maximum size and resolution if applicable.
 Multiple file upload is not supported.
 8. Data uploaded through the import functionality in forms is also restricted to a maximum size.